bluelibs/bluelibs/docs/docs/framework-introduction.md

 - [Node 14+ Installation](https://nodejs.org/en/download/)
 - [MongoDB](https://docs.mongodb.com/v4.4/administration/install-community/)

-Let's CLI tool for scaffolding and blueprint generation:
+Let's install the terminal tool for scaffolding and blueprint generation:

 ```bash
 npm install -g @bluelibs/x
 ```

 Now run it, press `x` and ENTER.
-And write "project".
-Name your project and follow the instructions.
+And write "project", enter on it and follow the instructions, they should be very intuitive.

 ## Learning Curve

-Before diving in each section, ensure you have your knowledge dependency graph, to accelerate your learning process:
+Before diving in each section, ensure you have your knowledge dependency graph, to accelerate your learning process.
+Whatever you want to start with, start with the core.
+It is essential to your understanding.

 ### Foundation